philpem/AccessPlusPython/README.txt

 Killing the process will also stop it but you may find that various threads are still active and sockets are still in use.

+Firewall

+access.py listens on UDP ports 32770, 32771 and 49171.
+You must ensure that
+these ports are not blocked by your firewall.